devops329/devops/instruction/curiosityReport/curiosityReport.md

 1. Learning how Jest or Playwright work
 1. Learning how docker containers work
 1. Researching the origin of the Agile movement
-1. Studying how a company like NetFlix does their DevOps
+1. Studying how a company like Netflix does their DevOps
-1. Learning what site reliability engineering (SRE) is
+1. Learning about site reliability engineering (SRE)

 ## ☑ Assignment